metaleap/gerbil-lsp/lsp/notes.md

 - **source-file-opened**
 - **source-file-closed**

-**All the above means that neither `lsp` nor `ide` needs to implement and maintain a file-watcher!** Such a responsibility, complexity and resource mgmt should be outside of both (imho), whether that's LSP clients / editors (they do that already) or any other `ide` consumers.
+**All of the above means that neither `lsp` nor `ide` needs to implement and maintain a file-watcher!** Such a responsibility, complexity and resource mgmt should be outside of both (imho), whether that's LSP clients / editors (they do that already) or any other `ide` consumers.

 # 2. Actual Language Intel